dev-xero/dev-xero/README.md

 <section>
   <h3><b>Hey, I'm Xero</b></h3>
   <p>
-    I'm a 3rd year CS student interested in backend systems and more recently Machine Learning.
-I enjoy learning different facets of programming in my free time.
-Some stuff I've done in the past include (but not limited to): computer graphics, app development (android), and general, recreational programming.
-You can find me on most places online as Xero.
-Nice to meet you :)
+    I'm a 3rd year CS student interested in backend systems and applied Machine Learning.
+I enjoy tinkering in various areas I'm about such as in computer graphics, app development, and distributed systems.
+Nice to meet you :D
   </p>
 </section>